jeffreyadams/atlasofliegroups-docs/tutorial/video_1A/functions_and_loops.rst

 says that the function takes a matrix and produces another matrix.

 Note: Remember that the command ``whattype`` without the question mark gives a data type.
-To get atlas to give you and argument you need to add the ``?`` ::
+To get atlas to give you an argument you need to add the ``?`` ::

       atlas> whattype invert ?